 Notices cost £35 each or £47 if one or both parties are subject to the Home Office referral and investigation scheme.
 If one or both parties are subject to the Home Office referral and investigation scheme the waiting period can be extended to 70 days by the Home Office to allow time for any investigations.

-Everybody giving notice needs to have evidence of their name, date of birth, nationality and current address.
+Everybody giving notice needs to have evidence of their name, sex, date of birth, nationality, marital status and current address.
 If you're subject to immigration control, you will also need to provide evidence of settled status too.

 Proof of identity

 If you're a British citizen you need to show 1 of the following:

 - valid passport or full British birth certificate

 - full British birth certificate (If you were born after 1 January 1983 and don't have a British passport, you need evidence of both parent's nationality at the time of your birth, such as their full birth certificate)

 - certificate of registration or naturalisation as a British citizen granted by the Secretary of State

 If you're an EEA/Swiss national you need to show 1 of the following: